-The First Generation Harvard Alumni Mentor Program aims to support current first generation Harvard students during their freshman year.
-The Program pairs first generation students with first generation alumni -- students choose their mentors based on similarities in academic and professional interests, geographic proximity and other criteria.
+The First Generation Harvard Alumni Mentor Program aims to support current first-generation and/or low income (FGLI “fig-lee”) Harvard students.
+The Program pairs FGLI students with Harvard alumni -- students choose their mentors based on similarities in academic and professional interests, geographic proximity, and other criteria.

-The mentor program has been a success since it was launched in 2012 with 17 mentors, and there has been greater demand for mentors each year.
-2014-2015 saw 93 Harvard alumni mentoring over 130 incoming freshmen and in 2015-16, we paired 115 Harvard first gen alumni with 134 incoming first gen freshmen and over 100 alumni were matched with 110 freshman in each of the last three years.
+The mentor program has been a success since it was launched in 2012 with 17 mentors, and there has been a greater demand for mentors each year.
+Since inception, more than 700 incoming freshmen have been matched with nearly 500 Harvard alumni.

 You are eligible to be a mentor if: